qasar/qasar.github.io/links.md

 permalink: /links/
 ---

-Videos and links from across on the interwebs.
+Videos and links from across the interwebs.

 <p>&nbsp;</p>

 <a href="https://youtu.be/5pYeoZaoWrA?si=QOgqOLh45iEySRPY" target="_blank">This IS financial advice</a>.

-<a href="https://youtu.be/8VnW3EE-4Mo?t=287" target="_blank">Detoit Piston's Isiah Thomas: I thought it would be best if I just spoke from my heart</a>.
+<a href="https://youtu.be/8VnW3EE-4Mo?t=287" target="_blank">Detroit Pistons' Isiah Thomas: I thought it would be best if I just spoke from my heart</a>.

 <a href="https://www.youtube.com/watch?v=9aGRHOpMRUg&list=FLXJuURIK0_r_mGlRWSPkgCw&index=78&t=0s" target="_blank">Why these all-white paintings are in museums and mine aren't</a>.

 <a href="https://www.youtube.com/watch?v=Z6CRc2r9dM8&list=FLXJuURIK0_r_mGlRWSPkgCw&index=5&t=0s" target="_blank">Even in a contest between man and steer, the issue is not certain</a>.

-<a href="https://www.youtube.com/watch?v=O4etinsAy34&list=FLXJuURIK0_r_mGlRWSPkgCw&index=109&t=0s" target="_blank">In search of the distinctively human; philosophy of blade runner 2049</a>.
+<a href="https://www.youtube.com/watch?v=O4etinsAy34&list=FLXJuURIK0_r_mGlRWSPkgCw&index=109&t=0s" target="_blank">In search of the distinctively human; philosophy of Blade Runner 2049</a>.

 <a href="https://www.youtube.com/watch?v=u6aEYuemt0M" target="_blank">Andrej Karpathy on deep learning for computer vision (2016)</a>.